 Escape to our cool, lofty Blue Ridge Mountain location – our average high is 73 degrees.
 Go to our Summer Guide for a big list of options for active or relaxing vacations – including mountain biking, scenic lift rides, whitewater rafting and wineries.
 Check out the Fine Art Festival in July & August.

 Discover the first fall colors in the North Carolina mountains in September and October.
 See our Fall Guide for foliage forecast, scenic drives and more.
 Celebrate Oktoberfest with us.

-Winter is extra magical on Sugar Mountain, bringing the highly anticipated ski season and a variety of winter adventures.
-See our Winter & Holiday Season Things to Do and the Ski Resort Insider’s Guide to start planning your trip.
+The months of November-March are extra magical on Sugar Mountain, bringing the exciting ski season and a variety of winter adventures.
+See our Winter Season Things to Do and the Ski Resort Insider’s Guide.

-Locals: If you are lucky enough to live on Sugar Mountain (population 189), see our Village Hall Guide for all sorts of info including taxes, services and departments.
+If you are lucky enough to live on Sugar Mountain (population 189) or own a second home here, see our Village Hall Guide for all sorts of info including taxes, services and departments.
 Thinking of moving here?
 See our relocation tips.

 Visit our Outdoor Info Kiosk near the main Sugar Mountain entrance for plenty of information and event updates for our area.